andystanton/moomin/README.md

 ### CMake & Make

 CMake is used to generate makefiles.
 The makefiles are the configuration that tell Make how to build the application and unit tests.
-All dependent libraries are included as CMake projects which are compiled as part of the Moomin engine build.
+All dependencies are included as CMake projects which are compiled as part of the Moomin engine build.

 The build process is as follows: